jeremiedb/mxnet_R_bucketing/README.md

 Data preparation
 ----------------

-Data preparation is performed by the script: `data_preprocessing_seq_to_one.R`.
+Data preparation is performed by the script `data_preprocessing_seq_to_one.R` which involves the following steps:

-The following steps are executed:

--   import IMDB.
--   pre-process into lists whose elements are the buckets containing the samples and their associated labels.
+-   Import IMDB data
 -   Split each review into word vectors and apply some common cleansing (remove special characters, lower case, remove extra blank space...)
+-   Convert words into integers and define a dictionary to map the resulting indices with former words
 -   Aggregate the buckets of samples and labels into a list

+To illustrate the benefit of bucketing, two datasets are created:

+-   `corpus_single_train.rds`: no bucketing, all samples are padded/trimmed to 600 words.
+-   `corpus_bucketed_train.rds`: samples split into 5 buckets of length 100, 150, 250, 400 and 600.

+Below is the example of the assignation of the bucketed data and labels into `mx.io.bucket.iter` iterator.
+This iterator behaves essentially the same as the `mx.io.arrayiter` except that is pushes samples coming from the different buckets along with a bucketID to identify the appropriate network to use.

 ``` r
 corpus_bucketed_train <- readRDS(file = "data/corpus_bucketed_train.rds")